redhat-cop/openshift-migration-best-practices/premigration-testing.md

 3. Migrate the application to the target cluster.
 4. Validate the application on the target cluster.

-## Removing migrated application namespace
+## Removing a migrated application namespace

 If you are performing multiple test migrations, remove the migrated application namespace from the target cluster after each test.